The Problem with “Reasonably Priced” Ottawa Wedding Photographers

 I see so many requests on Facebook groups of couples looking for ‘reasably priced’ photographers, or a photographer ‘that won’t cost an arm and a leg’.
 I have to say that most photographeres find this insulting.
 Basically, what that implies is that we’re either not worth the prices we charge, or our prices are higher than they should be.

 Most couples think that whenever a vendor hears that something is for a wedding that they automatically hike their prices.
 That’s not true.
-We don’t just hike our prices to try and gauge more money from a couple planning their wedding.
+We don’t just hike our fees for price gouging from a couple planning their wedding.
 Nope.
 There are so many reasons why wedding vendors charge what they charge to perform a service for a wedding.

 The cost of doing business